regensa18/AdvProg2018/week_0/README.md

 Once you have configured your username and email, you may proceed to the next tutorial instructions.

-1. Create a new file named `README.md` and put your name, NPM, class in the file.
+1. Create a new file named `README.md` and put your name in first line, NPM in second line, class in third line of the file.
 2. Run `git status` again.
 Notice that there is an untracked file.
 It means that there is a file that is not yet tracked by Git.